Gabrial-8467/falcon/CHARTER.md

 * Bytecode compiler & VM
 * Optimizations / JIT

-These will be added incrementally after the prototype stabilizes.
+These will be added incrementally as the language evolves.

 ---